ucphit/lustre/roles/lsnapreplication/README.md

+# Lustre site replication
-Lustre snapshot replication between primary site and secondary site
+A role that configures zfs replication from primary to secondary site.